 - Code executed in the Boot Mode or the Test Mode is quite powerful and used to configure and test the TOE. - Code executed in the Mifare Mode is separated from code executed in System Mode or User Mode.
-The separation is enforced by the partition of the memories provided by the MMU. - Code executed in the System Mode can administrate the configuration of the MMU, because it has access to the respective Special Function Registers.
+The separation is enforced by the partition of the memories provided by the MMU.
+Only small memory areas are used for data exchange between the MIFARE Operating System and the Smartcard Embedded Software.
+Furthermore, the exchange area in RAM is fully controlled by code running in System Mode. - Code executed in the System Mode can administrate the configuration of MMU, because it has access to the respective Special Function Registers.
 Configuration means that the code can change the address of the MMU Segment Table and also modify the contents of it (as long as the table is located in write-able memory). - Code executed in the User Mode cannot administrate the configuration of the MMU, because it has no access to the Special Function Registers to configure the MMU segmentation.
 Therefore changing the pointer to the MMU Segment Table is not possible. - It may be possible for User Mode code to modify the MMU Segment Table contents if the table itself is residing in a memory location that is part of a Memory Segment that the code has write access to.

-The TOE shall meet the requirement "Static attribute initialisation (FMT_MSA.3)" as specified below.
+The TOE shall meet the requirement "Static attribute initialisation (FMT\MSA.3)" as specified below.